AhmedWaleedElFar/landing-page/README.md

 -Git: For version control.
 -GitHub Pages: For hosting the live site.

+### Features
+- Hero section with a call-to-action button.
+- Flexbox layout for easy positioning and alignment.

 ### How to view the project
 1. Live Demo: You can view the live version of this project by copying the following link: https://ahmedwaleedelfar.github.io/landing-page/

 2. Local Setup:
     -Clone the repository: git clone https://github.com/AhmedWaleedElFar/landing-page.git
     -Open the index.html file in your browser.